 Council Shooting Sports

 Leatherstocking Council camps offer shooting sports equipment and facilities to provide a complete program experience for all Scouts.
 Shooting Sports are among the most popular and safest program activities in camp.
 We have invested in top-notch equipment for your Scout's safety, advancement and fun.
 Approved activities by program are listed in the Guide to Safe Scouting.
-The range chart at the bottom of the page shows Cub Scout activities in blue and Boy Scout activities in red.
+The range chart at the bottom of the page shows Cub Scout activities and Boy Scout activities.
 Boy Scouts may pursue all Cub Scout activities and Venturers may engage in all Boy Scout activities.

 Shooting Sports Resources